Exceptional dynamics of interacting spin liquids: Supplemental Material

 The resulting random variables are pairwise uncorrelated, but have higher order correlations.
 In the numerical calculations we neglect these, and generate the nearest-neighbor noise from the product of two Gaussians drawn independently for every bond.
 Similarly for the second neighbor noise we use products of three independent Gaussians.
 As the self-consistent Born approximation is only sensitive to the second moments of the disorder distributions, the values of $F^{\bf l}$ are simply the variances of the hopping amplitudes on bonds corresponding to $\bf l$.

-\section{Numerical results for disorder-averaged Green's functions}
+\subsection{Numerical results for disorder-averaged Green's functions}

 We support the results obtained from self-consistent Born approximation with numerical calculations on finite disordered systems, finding good agreement between the two approaches.
 In Fig.~\ref{fig:ring} we compare the single-particle spectral functions for a cut across the exceptional ring obtained from SCBA and disordered numerics.
-Both results were calculated for the isotropic model with $J_x = J_y = J_z = 1$, and random magnetic field $\sigma_A = J$ and $\sigma_B = (0.27/4) J = 0.0675 J$, which corresponds to nearest neighbor bond disorder with standard deviation $u_{nn} = 0.25 J$ and second neighbor bond disorders $u_{AA} \approx 0.926 J$, $u_{BB} = 0.0625 J$.
-We use $\tau = {\rm Im}\;\omega = 0.02$.